New Year's Day

 If you've never participated in this type of event, you're in for a treat.
-In the Trail End version, you and up to eighty other people dress in period costume and mingle with friends and strangers on the mansion grounds.
+In the Trail End version, you and up to thirty-nine other people dress in costume and mingle with friends and strangers on the mansion grounds.
 Your job is to seek clues to the solution of the night's mystery.

 Prior to the event, you are provided with a character name and biography so that you know how to dress and how to act.
 At the start of the evening, you are given additional information as to the motives for your behavior, but it is not until the last minute that the victim and the murderer know who they are!

 Everyone has secrets to hide and secrets to share - and everyone is a suspect - even YOU.